Hexagram Twenty-two—External Decoration

-The first line, yang, shows one who has decorated the path and thus gets out of the carriage to walk.
-Good fortune comes to one who knows the true wealth of simplicity and honest work.
+The first line, yang, shows one who has decorated the path, then gets out of the carriage to walk.
+This is the true wealth of simplicity and honest work.

 The second line, yin, shows a man brushing and trimming his beard.
 Although he attends to details, he is not attached to outer appearances.

 The third line, yang, shows one who wears jewels and gold.
-Remaining steady in purpose, respecting internal wealth as much as external, there is good fortune.
+Remaining steady in purpose, respecting internal wealth as much as external, is the best attitude.